EilonBlanche/dental-backend/README.md

 ## Features

 - User registration and authentication with Admin/User roles
-- Create, view, update, and delete appointments
+- Create, view, update, and delete appointments (Admin and Users)
 - Manage dentist profiles and schedules (Admin only)
 - Role-based access control
-- Email notifications for appointment confirmations
-- Daily scheduled tasks (via CRON)
+- Daily automated email reminders for scheduled appointments (using CRON)
 - Docker-ready for easy deployment
 - Deployed on **EC2** with **k3s (Lightweight Kubernetes)** and **Amazon RDS (PostgreSQL)**
 - Accessible at: https://dentalbackend.ddns.net/